nateahess/awesome-recon-tools/README.md

 Quick and easy client for the whois directory service.

-# Personal Information & Email Footprinting
+# Personal Information and Email Footprinting

 #### Programs and Web Applications